 So there are quite a few varieties of dried beans.
 There are the more popular ones, like white beans, black beans, and kidney beans, but there are also the less popular ones like navy beans or chickpeas.
 Fortunately enough, the storage guidelines for all of them are pretty much the same.

 Dried beans have gone through a lengthy drying process so much of the moisture within the beans is removed.
 Thanks to that process, the beans are shelf stable and retain good quality for a very long time.
 And in terms of storage, they don’t really need that much.
-Like other dried products, such as dried pasta, you only need to remember to keep them in a cool, dark, and dry place.
+Like other dried products, such as dry lentils or dried pasta, you only need to remember to keep them in a cool, dark, and dry place.
 A dark cupboard in the kitchen or pantry works great for that purpose.

 Dried beans in most cases are sold in bulk.
 Generally, you can leave them as-is in the plastic bag, especially if you expect to use them within a few months, up to maybe a year.
 For long-term storage, an airtight container or a freezer bag will be a better option.
 If you go with the freezer bag, remember to squeeze out all the air before fastening the bag.
 A bag or container that’s sealed tight has the added bonus of protecting the beans from pantry bugs and any moisture.